Slopes of eigencurves over boundary disks: Coleman--Mazur eigencurves

 \subsection{The eigencurve near the boundary of the weight space}

 Recall that weight space $\calW$ has a natural coordinate $T$.
-For $r <1$, we use $\calW^{\geq r}$ to denote the sub-annulus of $\calW$ where $r \leq |T| <1$.
-(Mazur prefers to call it the \emph{rim} of the weight space.)
+For $r <1$, we use $\calW^{\geq r}$ to denote the sub-annulus of $\calW$ where $r \leq |T| <1$, called the \emph{rim} of the weight space (after Mazur).
 We are mostly interested in the situation when $r\to 1^-$.
 As computed in Example~\ref{Ex: characters on weight space}, all powers $x^k$ of the cyclotomic character are \emph{not} in the rim of the weight space as soon as $r > p^{-1}$.

 We put $\Spc^{\geq r}: = \mathrm{wt}^{-1}(\calW^{\geq r}).$